bertrandmc/til/aws/developer-associate-notes.md

 Request throughput limit exceeded.
 You can contact AWS and request that limit to be increased.
 For lambdas that are really critical to your business, you can reserve concurrency for them to guarantee a set number of executions which will always be available for your critical function, however this also can act as a limit.
+Environment Variables: There is no limit to the total of environment variables as long as the total size does not exceed 4KB.

 **Versions**
 When you create a new Lambda there is only one version, $LATEST.